Suzuki Alto Lapin: First-generation (HE21S; 2002–2008)

-The first-generation Alto Lapin was introduced in January 2002 with three trims, "G","X" and "X2".
+The first-generation Alto Lapin was introduced on 22 January 2002 with four trims, G, X, Z, and X2.
+The top grade X2 feature a two-tone colour.

 The car is powered by the Suzuki's K6A kei car engine, 0.66 L naturally aspirated (40 kW / 54 hp) with either front-wheel drive or all-wheel drive.
-The default transmission is a four-speed automatic.
+All grades were paired by a four-speed automatic transmission.